Dream SMP: History and plot

 In a 2022 interview with Variety, Dream said that the Dream SMP was just Minecraft being used as a storytelling medium as opposed to being an actual game, with GeorgeNotFound adding they do not actually "really" play Minecraft when doing Dream SMP streams.

 In November 2022, TommyInnit and Tubbo did four consecutive live streams on Twitch, starting on November 10 and ending on November 13, describing them as the Dream SMP season 1 finale.
 These four streams concluded with the server being blown up by Tubbo and Jack Manifold.
 The last part of the stream featured Dream, TommyInnit, and Tubbo appearing on a new world with no memories of what had happened earlier in the stream.
 Tubbo later announced that all subsequent finale streams will end in the server blowing up, calling it "The Event."
 In the same stream, he hinted that season 2 may have references to season 1.

 In March 2023, Dream announced that there would likely be no season 2; in response, CaptainPuffy uploaded over 300 images taken of locations on the server at various stages on her website.

 Several members streamed on the SMP together on April 10, 2023, to defeat the Ender Dragon (a boss in Minecraft), which was inaccessible until that day due to Dream's rules.

+On 27 October 2024, Jack Manifold, Tubbo and TommyInnit all logged back onto the Dream SMP to deliver a conclusion to their character's arcs and finalize their storylines.
+It was streamed on Manifold's Twitch channel.